Celerium/Datto-PowerShellWrapper/docs/site/SaaS/Set-DattoBulkSeatChange.md

 ```

 ### -externalSubscriptionId
-Defines the external Subscription ID of the SaaS Protection Organization used to set SaaS bulk seat changes
+Defines the external Subscription ID used to set SaaS bulk seat changes

+The externalSubscriptionId can be found by referencing the data returned form Get-DattoApplication

+Example:
+    'Classic:Office365:123456'
+    'Classic:GoogleApps:123456'

 ```yaml
 Type: String